When I was seventeen I took a pretty good beating from a gang of skinheads at a high school party.

 25 years later I can still hear the words.
 A life of war, sickness, death, autism, success, failure and family all built on the foundation of those words.

 Standing up for others.

 I started this blog in 2015 because I needed something to do with that sense of service after I left the military.
 Without the anchor of purpose, I struggled to keep my active mind in a productive, healthy state.
 So this is how I serve.
 There’s no ads.
 There’s no agenda.
 I’m not running for office.
 I’ve left public life and I’m never going back.
-I run a large chunk of a major software company now.
+I lead a great team at a software company now.
 I don’t need anything out of this except the opportunity to serve.

 Do your part to stand up for others.

 We’ve created so many false equivalencies in the name of politics that it’s hard to keep count.
 It stops here though.
 There is no counter argument that excuses white supremacy, or the Nazi swastika flying in America.

 Those men weren’t conservative Americans.
 They were white supremacists.
 And I insist that the line between the two remain clear and bright.
 There is no “but the emails.”
 And there is no “many sides” to that story.